 Now that the plywood is done and I painted the firebox black.Time to put the L brackets on for the mantle, then attach the pallet wood.We mounted and leveled them first so they’d be covered by the pallet wood.
 The mantle is a gorgeous piece of maple A dear friend, Ms. Marsha, gave me.
 We had to pre-drill the holes(maple is a very hard wood) then used 2 inch screws to attach it.
 Next we were on to the pallet wood. *****We also Built our custom built-ins at this stage.
 You can see that tutorial HERE*******.

 If you’re worried about the plywood showing through the cracks of your pallet wood you can paint the plywood black or brown.
 I wasn’t really worried about it.
 There was no rhyme or reason to the way we attached the pallet wood.
 We just made sure none of the seams matched up kind of like a brick pattern.
 They started with the hearth and used the same method of holding it on there, scoring what line to cut, then attaching each piece with the Ryobi Air Strike.
 It was all kind of like a jigsaw puzzle trying to figure out what colors,sizes,and grains went where.
 We took the Pallet wood all the way tot the ceiling to make it look like it was a real chimney that goes through the roof.

 Gorgeous right?
 I really honestly still can’t believe this is in my house.
 I’m amazed by it everytime I walk out of my bedroom LOL.
 It’s just exactly what I wanted.

 Here it is all decked out for Christmas.
 SWOOON!
-Be sure to check back and see how we Made our custom shelves.
+Be sure to check out how we did our Custom Built-ins HERE.
 Thanks so much for stopping by.I’ll be Linking up HEREandHERE